 I have passed S.S.L.C.
 (Secondary School).
-I fascinated and enthused when I saw Yelakeri women produce LW articles.
+I was fascinated and enthused when I saw Yelakeri women produce LW articles.
 I joined the first LW training centre for women of the Social Welfare Department in 1980-81.
-Since inadequate, I decided to go through the AIHB Yelakeri Centre's Training Programme for one year in 1981-82. received a stipend of Rs.
-80/- per month from this Before the birth of my dauther I used to make 200 to beads on the Patri (hand lathe).
+Since it \was inadequate, I decided to go through the AIHB Yelakeri Centre's Training Programme for one year in 1981-32.
+I received a stipend of Rs.
+80/- per month from this centre.
+Before the birth of my dauther I used to make 200 to 300 beads on the Patri (hand lathe).
 I used to get Rs.
-6/- to 9/per day (Rs.
+6/- to 9/- per day (Rs.
 3/- for 100 beads).
-I have not yet re-started work on the Patri I hope I can get piece work with exporter or SSI.
+I have not yet re-started work on the Patri I hope I can get piece work with an exporter or SSI.
 My husband is working for daily wages in a LW small scale industry.